PhilaNgcamu/typescript-core-basics/typescript/MoreOnFunctions/README.md

 - This ensures that we have a specific type when a function returns value.
 Reference: [functions.ts](functions.ts).

+- Beware when working with constraints in a function that returns a `Type` or a value that matches the constraint because the function expects same `Type` to be returned.
+Reference: [functions.ts](functions.ts).

 - NOTE: Use "**tsc --target es2021 <-- fileName -->**" to compile the ts file